dzangolab/fastify/packages/multi-tenant/README.md

 # @dzangolab/fastify-nulti-tenant

-A [Fastify](https://github.com/fastify/fastify) plugin that adds support for multi-tenant architecture.in your API.
+A [Fastify](https://github.com/fastify/fastify) plugin that adds support for multi-tenant architecture in your API.

 When registered on a Fastify instance, the plugin will: